alexander-morrison/Threat-Hunt_Port-of-Entry-Azuki/README.md

 Subsequent logon activity from internal IP `10.0.8.9` indicates continued activity after the initial compromise.

 ---

+## ❓ Flag 2 Question:
+Which user account was used to perform the malicious activity?

 ## ✅ Flag 2 Answer: kenji.sato